jan-forest/autoencodix/README.md

 ## 6 Running with GPU support and parallelization on HPC
 The whole pipeline will automatically run on GPUs if GPUs are available (via `torch.cuda.is_available()` and using device `cuda:0`).

-See our `run.sh` script for a sample slurm configuration with GPU.
-To run on an HPC cluster, you need to adjust the `run.sh` script with your paths. and then start the script like:
+See our `run_slurm.sh` script for a sample slurm configuration with GPU.
+To run on an HPC cluster, you need to adjust the `run_slurm.sh` script with your paths. and then start the script like:

 ```
-bash ./run.sh <you-run-id>
+> bash ./bash-runs/run_slurm.sh <you-run-id>
 ```
 This will send the sbatch script to your cluster.
 This way you can also easily parallelize multiple runs, by generating multiple config files.